nkinesis/cce-weather-express/README.md

-# CCE Weather app
+# CCE Weather App (Express)
-Sample weather app for Concordia Continuing Education
+Sample weather app for Concordia Continuing Education.
+This is the back-end, made with Express.

 ## How to run?
 - Run: npm install
+- Create a file named db.config.js
+- Inform your database credentials
+- If you database is empty: uncomment code on the bottom of app.js to create all necessary tables
 - Run: npm run start

-## Quiz 2
-- Create front end card (with icon, weather type, date, max, min)
-- Serve weather record list
-- Create city selector
+## Setting up a database
+- You can find some sample data to populate your db in the data folder
+- A cloud database will be provided for the exam.
+If you have questions, please reach out to your instructor.